mariogarcia/kubernetes_gs/README.md

 ```

 ## Installing Load Balancer

+This section is based in the `metallb` tutorial at: https://metallb.universe.tf/tutorial/layer2/

 The only load balancer available to work with kubernetes and baremetal
 is MetalLB.
 You can install it with kubectl: